 Use immutable data structures

 From my personal point of view using trie data structures can be handy for really complex structures.
 For anything else I would prefer spread operator.
+And until you will see performance issues, I would not really consider any third party solutions.

 Is immutability bound to the functional programming